Heprex/heprex.github.io/README.md

-# Heprex GitHub Pages Repository
+# Personal GitHub Pages Repository

 Welcome to the **heprex.github.io** repository!
 This project is a practice ground for web development and GitHub Pages hosting, showcasing HTML, CSS, SCSS, and JavaScript skills.